StitchNet: Composing Neural Networks from Pre-Trained Fragments: Results

 We also validate the effectiveness of using CKA to guide the stitching procedure.
-We find that StitchNets with a high CKA score also have high accuracy, especially those above 0.9.
-This shows that CKA can be used as a proxy to measure good compatibility between connecting fragments.\footnote{Note that there exist high accuracy StitchNets with low overall CKA score.
-This is because neural networks are robust and highly redundant, able to tolerate a certain amount of errors while still giving quality predictions (see Section~\ref{section:discuss_why}).}
+StitchNets with high CKA scores (especially above 0.9) also have high accuracy.
+Therefore CKA can be a proxy to measure compatibility between connecting fragments.\footnote{Note that there exist high accuracy StitchNets with low overall CKA scores.
+This is because neural networks are highly redundant and invariant to small changes, making them able to tolerate a certain amount of errors while still providing quality predictions (see Sec.~\ref{section:discuss_why}).} But while high CKA scores imply high accuracy, having high accuracy does not necessarily imply equally high CKA scores.
+Regardless, CKA is still useful as a heuristic because it removes highly incompatible choices (i.e., those with very low CKA scores), therefore saving computation time in the stitching process.
+These savings are substantial as there are more candidates with low CKAs than high CKAs.